cablelabs/transparent-security/ci/env-build/README.md

 ### Setup and execute

+An example file is in: transparent-security/docs/mininet-example.tfvars

+Copy transparent-securiyt/docs/example.tfvars to a working directory and make changes to adapt the file to your local environment.

 This Terraform script has been designed to build a P4 environment on AWS.
 The following variables are required:
-An example file is in: transparent-security/docs/example.tfvars Copy transparent-securiyt/docs/example.tfvars to a working directory and make changes to adapt the file to your local environment.

 * build_id: this value must be unique to ensure multiple jobs can be run simultaneously from multiple hosts